 Participants will be introduced to birding through a quick lesson on how to use the provided binoculars.
 On a guided walk down Boardwalk Trail, participants will look and listen for local or migrating birds.
 We will observe their environment including the plants and insects along the way.
 Staff will encourage participants to take in the sights, smells, and sounds while encouraging notetaking as we move around the trail.

 GSE: S7L4, S7L5, ELAGSE7W3, ELAGSE7W10, ELAGSE7SL1

 The art program consists of a shortened guided tour of the Boardwalk Trail and approximately an hour of time dedicated to creating wetlands art on canvas.
-Students will be given brushes, sponges, paint, and other materials to put on canvas what they experienced or learned during the tour.
+Students will be given brushes, sponges, paint, and other materials to create.
+Discussions can be focused on various learning objectives as requested.

 GSE: S1L1, S3L1, S3L2, S4L1, S5L1, S6E3, S6E6, S7L4, SEV2, SEV4

 Groups looking for volunteer hours or to participate in conservation efforts are welcome to schedule a volunteer day.
-Groups will receive a shortened guided tour, learn about invasive plant species, and then spend time helping staff remove overabundant species such as privet, autumn olive, and honeysuckle.
-This activity uses experiential education to give participants an opportunity to give back and teaches a skill that could be used at home or in future careers.
-This is FREE!
+Groups will receive a shortened guided tour, learn about overabundant plant species, and then spend time helping staff remove overabundant species such as privet, autumn olive, and bittersweet.

 Large Group Programs